 - Caster sugar does exist in Germany, but you won’t find it in Aldi!
 Look for “feinster Backzucker” at REWE, Edeka or REAL.

-- Most butter in Germany is unsalted, so for any recipe that uses butter, you will also want to add a pinch or two of salt.
+- Most butter in Germany is unsalted, so for any recipe that uses butter, you will also want to add a pinch or two of salt or look out for “gesalzen” on the packaging – it will most likely be the more expensive one.
 This applies for recipes from any country where the normal butter is salted.
 (On a side note, what’s the point in unsalted butter?
 It tastes of nothing but fat!)

 - Dr Oetker food colouring is crap!
 Also, I personally find it has a weird after taste.
 The Crazy Colours type works better, and you get more colours in the packet.